 We are continuing to monitor the global ongoing COVID-19 pandemic.
 Since the initial outbreak in early 2020, governments globally have taken preventative and protective actions, including but not limited to, restrictions on non-essential travel, business operations, and gatherings of individuals.
 The State of California, where our corporate office is located, declared a state of emergency and shelter-in-place order in March 2020.
-Although many restrictions have eased, it is not certain when all restrictions will be fully lifted, and resurgences in number and rates of infections in certain states and/or countries may result in the return or implementation of more restrictive measures.
-Global financial markets have also experienced extreme volatility and as a result, economic uncertainties have arisen which could impact our operations and its financial position.
-The extent of the impact of the ongoing COVID-19 pandemic will depend on certain evolving developments, including the duration and spread of the outbreak, regulatory and private sector responses, and the impact on our employees, vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.
+Many restrictions have since eased, but resurgences in number and rates of infections in certain states and/or countries may result in the return or implementation of more restrictive measures.
+The extent of the impact of the ongoing COVID-19 pandemic will depend on certain evolving developments, including the duration and spread of the outbreak and the impact on our employees, vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.

-We continue to monitor government responses and may elect to temporarily close our office and/or laboratory space to protect our employees.
 We continue to assess the potential for supply chain disruptions as the pandemic may impact personnel at third party manufacturing facilities in the United States, Germany, Switzerland and other countries, as well as its impact on the availability and/or cost of materials.
 We continue to monitor financial markets and the impact on our operations and capital resources.

 We and our key clinical and manufacturing partners have been able to continue to advance our operations.
-Because the diseases under study in the KSI-301 development program are serious, vision-threatening conditions for which patients are still seeking and receiving treatment from retina specialists during the pandemic, we have been able to continue advancing the clinical programs for KSI-301 during the pandemic towards achieving our "2022 Vision."
+Because the diseases under study in the KSI-301 development program are serious, vision-threatening conditions for which patients are still seeking and receiving treatment from retina specialists during the pandemic, we have been able to continue advancing the clinical programs for KSI-301 during the pandemic towards achieving our "2022 Vision"

-During this pandemic, we continue to work closely with our clinical sites towards maximal patient safety and the lowest number of missed visits and study discontinuations.
+Through this pandemic, we continue to work closely with our clinical sites towards maximal patient safety and the lowest number of missed visits and study discontinuations.
 We have taken and continue to take proactive measures to maintain the integrity of our ongoing clinical studies.
 To date, we continue to see low levels of patient missed visits.